 Why do you need a reporting system?

-Your reporting system is the bread and butter to your compliance program.
-It augments all subsequential compliance activity and helps enforce a compliance-first culture, not to mention provides invaluable data sets.
-Don’t let any channel fall to the wayside.
+Your reporting channels are the bread and butter to your compliance program.
+It augments all subsequent compliance activity and helps enforce a compliance-first culture, not to mention provides invaluable data sets.
+Don’t let any reporting channel fall to the wayside.

 From your telephone hotline and web to intake and proxy – an incident begins escalation here.
 You simply cannot know all the details of compliance misconduct if it is not properly and accurately reported.
 When examining your reporting channels, make sure the they offer: